kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Native Image Should Be an Explicit Non-Functional Requirement
+## Native Image Should Be an Explicit Non-Functional Requirement { #native-image-non-functional }

 If the project *must* ship as a native executable, put that requirement next to: